-British Prime Minister David Cameron will present the proposed deal to his cabinet
+British Prime Minister David Cameron will campaign for Britain to stay in the EU

 He says Britain will not adopt the euro or become "part of a European superstate"

 Date for national referendum is set for June 23

 Now the campaign for the future of Britain, the argument over its place in the world, really begins.
 The day of decision is just four months away.